 - Pupils of one of the AEFE’s schools

-- Children of an LFI employee
+- Children of an LFI employee or a diplomat

 It should be noted that only after the school’s admission criteria as above have been applied will the date on which the application was made be taken into consideration in determining an applicant’s position on the waiting list.